Recommendations for Computer Equipment (UK)

 The suppliers that I prefer to deal with (i.e. have good prices and have given good service when I have needed to return things) are:

-As a minimum I always check the prices at both Micro Direct and Misco (above).
-Pc Between them they are the suppliers I use most frequently.
+As a minimum I always check the prices at each of Micro Direct, Misco and Amazon (above).
+Between them they are the suppliers I use most frequently.
 The following are the other sites I also check prices on:

 There are other companies I consider, but the above have given me reliable service and are my top recommendations.